Third Coast

-Third Coast is an American colloquialism used to describe coastal regions distinct from the East Coast and the West Coast of the United States.
+"Third Coast" is an American colloquialism used to describe coastal regions distinct from the East Coast and the West Coast of the United States.
 Generally, the term "Third Coast" refers to either the Great Lakes region or the Gulf Coast of the United States.
 "Fourth Coast" may refer to the same areas, with the assumption that the other is the Third Coast.

 Usage

-Considering its Great Lakes coasts, Michigan has more miles of shoreline than does any other of the lower 48 states and more fresh water shoreline than any other state.
+Considering its Great Lakes coasts, Michigan has more miles of shoreline than does any other of the 48 mainland states and more fresh water shoreline than any other state.
 When considering the sheer size of the Gulf of Mexico bordering the Southern United States, the combined Great Lakes' square mileage of 94,250 is dwarfed by the Gulf's size of 600,000 square miles.

-For filmmaking, the term "Third Coast" has been used to refer to locations outside of Hollywood or New York City used for the production of films and TV shows, notable examples including Toronto, Vancouver, Houston, Austin, New Orleans, the Dallas–Fort Worth metroplex, and Australia.
+For filmmaking or music production, the term "Third Coast" has been used to refer to locations outside of Hollywood or New York City used for the production of films and TV shows, notable examples including Nashville, Toronto, Vancouver, Albuquerque, Houston, Austin, New Orleans, the Dallas–Fort Worth metroplex, and Australia.